-We remember the departed at our regular Eucharist on each first Friday of the month at 12.00 - when we follow the pattern of the the Guild of All Souls.
+We remember the departed at our regular Eucharist on each first Friday of the month at 12.00.
 Do come along - if you know you are coming let us know and we can be sure to mention the person you are mourning in the service.
 There is a tradition of making this remembrance a month after the death - sometimes called a "Month's Mind Mass".

 Please contact the church office to arrange a visit or to find out about funerals.
 Also do look at the Church of England funerals website for some very helpful information.